godfrey0/resume-1/README.md

 - Theologian Bernard L. Ramm shared that life begins at 72!
 -
 PERSONAL PROJECT
-- Develop an education software programme, September ~ February 2022
+- Developing an education software programme, September ~ February 2022
 - Power BI for business executives in collaboration with Nogawa Sentosa -
 FINAL PROJECT